mccalluc/mccalluc.github.io/resume/prose.md

 ## Work History

-**Web Developer, Media Library and Archives, WGBH, Boston, Massachusetts (August 2014-present)**: Helped to develop openvault.wgbh.org and americanarchive.org, RoR applications with Solr backends for searching media collections.
+**Web Developer, Media Library and Archives, WGBH, Boston, Massachusetts (August 2014-present)**: Primary developer of americanarchive.org and wgbhstocksales.org, RoR applications with Solr backends for media collections.
+Developed AWS scripts for creating EC2 instances and managing green/blue deployments across load balancers.

-**Project Programmer, FilteredPush, Harvard Herbaria, Cambridge, Massachusetts (August 2013-July 2014, funded for one year)**:    Conceived, designed, and implemented the FilteredPush Data Entry plugin.
-Uses HTML5 Web Messaging API and jQuery on the client side, with Solr and Jetty on the server side, to simplify "copy cataloging" workflows.
-Also supported other components of the FilteredPush project using JSF for the front end, and RDF/SPARQL and MongoDB, in addition to SQL, on the back end.
+**Project Programmer, FilteredPush, Harvard Herbaria, Cambridge, Massachusetts (August 2013-July 2014, funded for one year)**: Conceived and built a configurable scriptlet generator to simplify “copy cataloging” workflows, particularly in natural history collections.
+Used HTML5 Web Messaging API and jQuery on the client side, with Solr and Jetty on the server side.
+Contributed to other components of the FilteredPush project using JSF for the front end, and RDF/SPARQL, MongoDB, and MySQL on the back end.

 **Software Engineer, Journal of Visualized Experiments, Cambridge, Massachusetts (June 2011-July 2013)**:    Led the rearchitecting of